maubanel/GMS2-Space-Rocks/asteroids-ii/README.md

 ##### `Step 4.`\|`SPCRK`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now we can have similar code to the exploding rocks.
+Open up **obj_ship_explosion**.
 Press the <kbd>Add Event</kbd> and select a **Create** event.
 We will be adding an `image_angle` rotation as this is not a simetrical object so we want it to spin moving outwards as well as going in a random direction and speed.

 ![alt_text](images/shipExplosionCreate.png)